dantasse/ssuiweb2014/p1/project1.md

 Due: Wednesday, September 17, 2013 by 8:00pm

 ##Goal
 The goal of this project is to make a sliding puzzle game similar to the game ["15" (example here](http://mypuzzle.org/sliding), or you may have played with a plastic version).
-This will give you more familiarity with javascript, get you comfortable creating and manipulating DOM elements
+This will give you more familiarity with javascript, get you comfortable creating and manipulating DOM elements, and a little bit of event handling.

 ##Files Provided
 The following files are available here.
 Right click and save-as to save them to your machine and start working.